uber-go/fx/config/README.md

 }
 ```

-Testing it with a static provider will be easy, we can define all arguments there
+To test with a static provider will be easy, define all arguments with the
-with the expected result:
+expected results:

 ```go
 func TestCalculator_Eval(t *testing.T) {